Written by Dion Jay Tality

 CCI Setup: Types of Contact Centers

 Setting up or optimizing your contact center infrastructure is crucial.
 But first, understand the three types of contact centers.
-Whether building an in-house department or outsourcing to a third party, the type you choose is important.
+Whether you are building an in-house department or outsourcing to a third party, the type you choose is important.

 On-premises Contact Center